msgpo/Hard_Configurator/README.md

 Windows Defender real-time protection.
 The corrected version of Hard_Configurator has been analyzed and accepted by Microsoft.

-PROGRAM DESCRIPTION.
+## How to use the Program

 GUI to manage Software Restriction Policies (SRP) and harden Windows Home editions (Windows Vista at least).
 The most comprehensive information about Hard_Configurator (including the manual, FAQ, articles about SRP, etc.), is available on https://hard-configurator.com/, thanks to the cooperative work of my friends from Malwaretips forum.
 There is also an informative Malwaretips thread about Hard_Configurator: https://malwaretips.com/threads/hard_configurator-windows-hardening-configurator.66416/
 .

 This program can configure Windows built-in security to harden the system.
 When you close Hard_Configurator it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.
 Hard_Configurator can be seen as a Medium Integrity Level smart default-deny setup, which is based on SRP + Application Reputation Service (forced SmartScreen) + Windows hardening settings (restricting vulnerable features).
 Hard_Configurator makes changes in Windows Registry to accomplish the tasks enumerated below:

 1. Enabling Software Restriction Policies in Windows Home editions.